-Ah yes, the end of summer, and with only a month ’til school starts, the heat begins the segue to Autumn chill, and all of your coworkers return from their big vacations, it’s time to answer that burning question:
+Ah yes, the end of summer, and with only a month ’til school starts, August heat segues to Autumn chill, and all of your coworkers return from their big vacations, it’s time to answer that burning question:

 How fast could you visit all 50 states?